stonemjs/docs/src/docs/essentials/incoming-event.md

 #### Use Event Subclasses for Rich Capabilities

 Don't stick to `IncomingEvent` just because it’s generic.
-If your context is HTTP, use `IncomingHttpEvent` — it gives you content negotiation, headers, method checks, body helpers, and more.
+If your context is HTTP, use `IncomingHttpEvent`, it gives you content negotiation, headers, method checks, body helpers, and more.

 If you’re in a browser, `IncomingBrowserEvent` gives you SPA navigation support, cookie helpers, and segment parsing.

-Stone.js will inject the correct subclass for you — just type your handler’s parameter accordingly:
+Stone.js will inject the correct subclass for you, just type your handler’s parameter accordingly:

 ```ts
 handle(event: IncomingHttpEvent) {